11 Days in Portugal & Morocco

 It’s only a short flight over to Africa but you’ll feel a world away as we arrive to Marrakech on our 7th day.
 Donkeys pulling carts through the streets, food stalls selling colorful snacks, snake charmers entertaining passersby, all with the call to prayer in the air several times per day.
 But among the action of the souks is one oasis after another of incredible beauty, from secret gardens to ornate palaces covered in gold to indulgent hammams.
 Through all the unique contradictions on display across the city, the genuine welcoming culture of the Moroccans is impossible to ignore.
 We’ll explore much of the city together with a local guide, and we'll do a local group cooking class in a beautiful courtyard then encourage you to haggle for trinkets in the Medina, visit the YSL Museum, pamper yourself at a gorgeous hammam, or take in a cultural show in the desert on the edge of the city.

 Although it's only a quick couple of hours from the action of Marrakech, the mud-brick homes, waterfalls, and clifftop villages scattered around the Atlas Mountains can't be missed.
-We'll do some light hiking, stop for tea in a local home, visit local craft shops, and wander remote towns, all against a backdrop of the imposing mountain peaks.
+We'll do some moderate hiking, stop for tea and snacks in a local home, visit local craft shops, and wander the remote town of Imlil, all against a backdrop of the imposing mountain peaks.
 After spending the day exploring we surely deserve a stop at a local Kasbah - our reward for a full day of sightseeing before returning to Marrakech for our final night together.